 Crenellated walls and towers stand out in Portugal.
 These crenellations are holes at the top of walls and towers, where defenders of the castle could fight off invaders.
 Early soldiers used bows and arrows to defend the castles, while guns and cannons were used in later centuries.
 It is easy to imagine a soldier stepping quickly into the opening, firing a weapon, and then retreating quickly behind stone to reload.

 And these soldiers would have done a lot of reloading.
-Many of the castles were built by the Moors who conquered Portugal in the 8th century.
+Many of the castles in Portugal were built by the Moors who conquered Portugal in the 8th century.
 A few centuries later, Christians, some of whom were on the Second Crusade, captured the castles.
 A few centuries later, the French, led by Napoleon, invaded Portugal.

 Today, some of the castles have been restored to better-than-new condition, while others lie in ruins, overgrown with weeds, but still presenting a proud, majestic appearance to visitors.